-Eastbrook School and the employee_are responsible for maintaining fair, consistent and objective procedures for matters relating to staff sickness absence.
-Eastbrook School has overall responsibility for the internal organisation, control and management of the policy in the school.
+(Add name of school) and the employee are responsible for maintaining fair, consistent and objective procedures for matters relating to staff sickness absence.
+6.2 (Add name or post) has overall responsibility for the internal organisation, control and management of the policy in the school.

-6. Time off to attend medical appointments
+6. Time Off to Attend Medical Appointments